JulienFink/JWT-Project/README.md

 * ### Signature stripping attack

 What if we decided to change the algorithm to 'none' in the header part in order to exploit the previous vulnerability ?
-Let us try the following on a Root Me challenge...
+Let us try on a Root Me challenge (https://www.root-me.org/fr/Challenges/Web-Serveur/JSON-Web-Token-JWT-Introduction).

 ```
 eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJ1c2VybmFtZSI6Imd1ZXN0In0.OnuZnYMdetcg7AWGV6WURn8CFSfas6AQej4V9M13nsk